b3scale/b3scale/docs/getting_started/b3scale.md

 === "Kubernetes/Docker"

-    Starting with version 1.0.3, we provide an experimental, scratch-based container image, available from the GitHub image registry (link).
+    Starting with version 1.0.3, we provide an experimental, scratch-based container image, available from the GitHub Container Registry:

+    ```bash
+    docker pull ghcr.io/b3scale/b3scaled:1.0.3
+    ```

 ## Configuring the service